Gustav Marcussen: Fremad Amager

 On 12 January 2022, Marcussen signed with Danish 1st Division club Fremad Amager on a contract running until 2024.
 He made his competitive debut for the club on 19 February, starting in a 1–1 away draw against Jammerbugt.
 He scored his first goal for the club on 25 February in a 4–2 home victory over Esbjerg fB.

 Marcussen went on to score 10 goals in 50 appearances for Fremad Amager before departing the club after a season and a half.

 Fredericia

 On 4 July 2023, following his departure from Fremad Amager, FC Fredericia announced the signing of Marcussen on a contract valid until June 2026.
 He made his debut on 23 July, coming on as a 69th-minute substitute for Eskild Dall in a 2–0 home defeat to Hobro on the opening matchday of the season.
 He scored his first goal for Fredericia on 18 August, contributing to a 5–0 away win over B.93 at Østerbro Stadium.

 Marcussen finished the 2023–24 season with five goals in 34 appearances, as Fredericia secured a fifth-place league finish and reached the semi-finals of the Danish Cup, equalling their best performance in the competition alongside the 2017–18 campaign.

 On 1 September 2024, he recorded his first senior hat-trick, scoring all three goals in Fredericia's 4–3 away win over HB Køge.
+In his first season he helped the club getting promoted to the Danish Superliga for the first time in club history existence.